Kid Rock: Musical style and influences

-In the book Is Hip Hop Dead?
-The Past, Present, and Future of America's Most Wanted Music, author Mickey Hess identified Kid Rock as connecting hip-hop to rap rock, due to having started out as a hip-hop artist, before shifting his style from sample-based hip-hop to guitar-driven alternative rock that fused hip-hop beats, boasting and fashion with hard rock guitar and Southern rock attitude, influenced by classic rock and country music.
-He is a self-taught musician and has said that he can play every instrument used in his band.
-According to The Village Voice, "[Kid Rock's] own love and incorporation of his musical references isn't rooted in a nostalgia or a 'tribute,' but rather in his actively engaging the elements he finds compelling into a wholly new hodgepodge of his own invention."
-Because of this unique musical approach, Kid Rock has been described as a postmodern artist.
 American Songwriter says that Kid Rock's style ranges from hard rap to hard rock.
 CBS says that Kid Rock's style is a mix of "urban rap, rock and roll [and] country and western."
 The musician jokingly described his own style as being "creatively confused".
 Reviewing his compilation album The History of Rock, David Browne wrote that "Unlike most of his rap-metal peers, Kid Rock doesn't merely have personality to burn (and a surprisingly likable one) but a sense of history as well.
 He may be the first rock star who views Americana as not simply blues, country, and boogie rock but classic hard rock and rap as well."
 A 2015 piece by the Detroit Free Press said that Kid Rock reinvented "his persona from scrappy hip hop street kid to swaggering rock-rap showman."
 Covering him in a 1998 piece, MTV described his sound as having "heavy-metal licks and rap riffs".
 AllMusic described him as a "country rap-rocker" and his music as "rap-meets-rock-meets-country".

 MTV said that Kid Rock's album Devil Without a Cause helped to "ignite the rap-rock genre" and that the musician broke through into mainstream success "during the peak of rap-rock and nü-metal".
 In a 2015 interview with Rolling Stone, Kid Rock disavowed nu metal, saying that the genre was "not melodic and doesn't stand the test of time."
 In a review of his album Sweet Southern Sugar, Cryptic Rock said that after Devil Without a Cause established him as a rap rock artist, "albums that were saturated in old school hip hop slowly but surely began to transform into the Southern country rock landscape that has built Kid Rock's persona."
 In a review of his album Born Free, Stephen Thomas Erlewine wrote that the musician "has slowly abandoned rap for country as he crept closer to middle age", and while reviewing the subsequent album Rebel Soul, Erlewine said that Kid Rock "[planted] his flag on that old-time rock & roll".
 Billboard said that Kid Rock "fits comfortably into a modern country-rock landscape that seems practically tailor-made for him: a God-fearing good old boy with a hard-rock heart and an outlaw-country spirit."
-Kid Rock's influences include Bob Seger and Beastie Boys.
-Regarding his influences, Kid Rock said, "I don't think there isn't anything that hasn't influenced me musically."